YuanHanLee/ChaoEntropy-in-spark/man/user.md

 3. Chao, A. & Shen, T.J.
 (2003) Nonparametric estimation of Shannon's index of diversity when there are unseen species. _Environmental and Ecological Statistics_, __10__, 429-443.

-4. Grassberger, P. (2003) Entropy estimates from insufficient samplings.
-URL www.arxiv.org. arXiv:physics/0307138v2.
+4. Grassberger, P. (2003) Entropy estimates from insufficient samplings. <a href="http://www.arxiv.org/" target="_blank">URL</a>. arXiv:physics/0307138v2.
 Updated 2008.

 5. Zahl, S. (1977) Jackknifing an index of diversity. _Ecology_, __58__, 907-913.